rtp-aws/devpost_aws_disaster_response/captainslog.md

 ## 20220117

+### MVP

 Woke up this morning and realized we need a MVP.
 Created one using the eb_testy code.
 Created and somewhat documented process.
 Also created a devpost user in aws so I can start handing out userids for people.

+### IAMS

+While doing the eb webapp, realized I needed seprate credentials.
 Not a security expert with aws.
-Did add encrypted credentials.
+Did add some.
+Added notes on how to recreate.
+Did add encrypted credentials to repo.
 Updated makefiles to ensure any puts do a clean to remove any keys or swap/backup files.